4 tips for discussing whether your expected salary is negotiable

-And even though many job postings close with a statement indicating salary is negotiable, jobseekers don't always speak up to secure a better compensation package when they should.
+While many job postings in Hong Kong close with a statement indicating salary is negotiable, jobseekers don't always speak up to secure a better compensation package when they should.

 You may have to deal with the question of pay long before you get to the salary negotiation, of course, but keep in mind that you have more power than you may think.